South Korea suspects female assassins killed half-brother of North Korea leader

 Michael Madden, a U.S.-based expert on the North Korean leadership, cast doubt on the notion that Kim Jong Un had personally ordered the killing of his half-brother.

-Doing so would further feed the perception that Kim Jong Un is engaged in a "reign of terror" and is insecure about his leadership, and would also irritate China and Malaysia, countries with which it has relatively good relations, Madden said.
+Doing so would further feed the perception that Kim Jong Un was engaged in a "reign of terror" and is insecure about his leadership, and would also irritate China and Malaysia, two of the few countries with which North Korea has relatively good relations, he said.

 South Korea's Unification Ministry urged North Korean defectors in South Korea and abroad to be mindful of their security.

+Koh Yu-hwan, a professor of North Korean studies at Dongguk University in Seoul, said that given Kim Jong Nam's family connection, it was "difficult to imagine" an assassination would be carried out without the leader's consent.

+"Kim Jon Un may have been worried about more and more of North Korean elites turning against him after Thea Yon Ho defected to the South," he said, referring to last year's defection by North Korea's deputy ambassador in London.

-(Reporting by Ju-min Park, Cynthia Kim and Hyunjoo Jin in SEOUL and Joseph Sipalan in KUALA LUMPUR; Writing by Tony Munroe; Editing by Simon Cameron-Moore)
+(Reporting by Ju-min Park, Cynthia Kim, Hyunjoo Jin and Yun Hwan Chae in SEOUL and Joseph Sipalan, Praveen Menon and Emily Chow in KUALA LUMPUR; Writing by Tony Munroe; Editing by Simon Cameron-Moore)

 - Reuters